 Before the advent of the radio, the fastest means of sharing crucial information and getting the news was the telegraph.
 However, it had several limitations, including the need for knowledge of the Morse Code and the establishment of infrastructure such as wires.
 Yes, telephones had been invented by the time radio came into being.
 However, it was more of a system of holding a direct conversation than mass broadcasting.

 Radio completely changed the landscape of mass media with its incredible ability to transmit crucial developments from across the globe.
 Transmission of information thus became easy and widespread.

-By the early 20th century radio began to change the world, as it became the main source of broadcast news.
+By the early 20th century, radio became the main source of broadcast news.
 Instead of waiting for weeks to know what may have happened in another part of the world, people could quickly apprise themselves of the latest events.

 On 31 August 1920, the first radio news programme was aired from a radio station in Detroit, US.
 Two years later across the Atlantic, the British Broadcasting Company (the original name of the British Broadcasting Corporation, BBC), was formed on 18 October 1922.
 Its daily radio service was launched on 14 November the same year in Marconi’s London studio, 2LO, in the Strand.

 Even in the age of social media, the radio has not lost its relevance as a means of information.

 The radio became a very useful tool to disseminate information during conflicts.
 Its significance in warfare was first understood during World War I, when most military communications would have to rely on telegraph — a slow, risky and laborious task for those involved in manning the channels.